cpldcpu/light_ws2812/README.md

 	- Many smaller updates and fixed, please check commit history
 - v2.5 2023/11/18
     - Changed AVR library to use direct memory access instead of "OUT".
 This should fix issues on newer AVR devices.
-As a side effect, 4 MHz operation is no longer supported.
+As a side effect, 4 MHz operation and reduced core Attinyies are no longer supported.
+Please revert to [V2.4](https://github.com/cpldcpu/light_ws2812/tree/cd149996012fe96bc3d7883cb18a0103fd8e8b3a) in case you require this.
 	- Updated Arduino library archive
 	- Fixed an issue where the config include was not used
  	- Support for LGT8F